stephenjblair/ucd-project/README.md

 ## Deployment

 The site is deployed live via GitHub Pages, directly from the master branch, and can be viewed [here](https://stephenjblair.github.io/ucd-project/).
+To run locally, us `git clone https://github.com/stephenjblair/ucd-project` into a terminal window.
+To end, use `git remote rm origin`.

 ## Credits
 ### Content